CesaltinoFelix/CesaltinoFelix/README.md

 - 👋 Hi, I’m @CesaltinoFelix
 - 👀 I’m interested in Flutter, JavaScript, Nodejs, Angular, Ionic and PHP.
-- 🌱 I’m currently learning machine lerarning bit more about UI and UX ...
+- 🌱 I’m currently learning machine learning bit more about UI and UX ...
 - 💞️ I’m looking to collaborate on new projects.
 - 📫 How to reach me : whatsapp: +244 922 823 242, Linkdin: www.linkedin.com/in/CesaltinoFelix.